International Award for Animal Sanctuary Excellence Presented to

 About Global Federation of Animal Sanctuaries

 For more information on GFAS, visit www.sanctuaryfederation.org.
-The Global Federation of Animal Sanctuaries is a 501(c)3 charitable organization in the USA and all contributions are tax-deductible to the extent allowed by law.
+Global Federation of Animal Sanctuaries is a 501(c)3 charitable organization and all contributions are tax-deductible to the extent allowed by law.

 Carole Noon, PhD exemplified this with the following traits: